CLIUtils/CLI11/README.md

 -   `.count(option_name)`: Returns the number of times a particular option was called.
 -   `.count_all()`: 🆕 Returns the total number of arguments a particular subcommand processed, on the master App it returns the total number of processed commands.
 -   `.name(name)`: Add or change the name.
--   `.callback(void() function)`: Set the callback that runs at the end of parsing.
-The options have already run at this point.
+-   `.callback(void() function)`: Set the callback for an app. 🚧 either sets the pre_parse_callback or the final_callback depending on the value of `immediate_callback`.
 See [Subcommand callbacks](#callbacks) for some additional details.
+-   `.parse_complete_callback(void() function)`: Set the callback that runs at the completion of parsing. for subcommands this is executed at the completion of the single subcommand and can be executed multiple times.
+See [Subcommand callbacks](#callbacks) for some additional details.
+-   `.final_callback(void() function)`: Set the callback that runs at the end of all processing.
+This is the last thing that is executed before returning.
+See [Subcommand callbacks](#callbacks) for some additional details.
--   `.immediate_callback()`: 🆕 Specify that the callback for a subcommand should run immediately on completion of a subcommand vs at the completion of all parsing if this option is not used.
+-   `.immediate_callback()`: 🆕 Specifies whether the callback for a subcommand should be run as a `parse_complete_callback`(true) or `final_callback`(false).
 When used on the main app 🚧 it will execute the main app callback prior to the callbacks for a subcommand if they do not also have the `immediate_callback` flag set.
 -   `.pre_parse_callback(void(size_t) function)`: 🆕 Set a callback that executes after the first argument of an application is processed.
 See [Subcommand callbacks](#callbacks) for some additional details.
 -   `.allow_extras()`: Do not throw an error if extra arguments are left over.
 -   `.positionals_at_end()`: 🆕 Specify that positional arguments occur as the last arguments and throw an error if an unexpected positional is encountered.
 -   `.prefix_command()`: Like `allow_extras`, but stop immediately on the first unrecognized item.
 It is ideal for allowing your app or subcommand to be a "prefix" to calling another app.